ELECTIONS INFORMATION

 For more information on the roles and responsibilities of municipal officials, visit Alberta.ca - Municipal Government

-Roles of Government Canadian
+Roles of Governments

 In Canada, government is organized into three main levels — federal, provincial/territorial, and municipal — each with its own responsibilities under the Constitution and legislation.